serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ---

 ## React Native
 React Native is a cross-platform solution that allows writing native apps using React (JavaScript or TypeScript).
 The native app executes JavaScript code with the native or custom JavaScript engine in a separate thread.
-Native JS engine uses the source code stored in .jsbundle file, while custom JS engines can have various behaviours.
+Native JS engine uses the source code stored in the *.jsbundle* file, while custom JS engines can have various behaviours.

 ### Detecting app
 All applications (both Android and iOS) developed with React Native have some fingerprints that render themselves easy to recognize: